-9 Information to be recorded
+12 Information to be recorded

-The following information shall be recorded, when applicable, for all measurements made in accordance with this Standard.
+The following information shall be recorded, when applicable, for all measurements carried out in accordance with this Standard.

-9.1 Equipment under test
+12.2 Equipment under test

-- a) Description of the equipment under test (including principal dimensions). - b) Operating conditions with reference to ECMA-74; if the equipment has multiple operating modes, description of each individual mode for which measurements have been performed. - c) Installation conditions. - d) Location(s) of equipment in the test environment.
+- a) description of the equipment under test (including principal dimensions); - b) operating conditions with reference to ECMA-74 or ISO 3741 or ISO 3744; if the equipment has multiple operating modes, description of each individual mode for which measurements have been performed; - c) installation conditions; - d) location(s) of equipment in the test environment.

-9.2 Acoustic environment
+12.3 Acoustic environment

-a) Description of the acoustic environment, dimensions, shape and acoustical characteristics (absorption and/or reverberation time in frequency bands) of the room.

-- b) Description of the microphone arrangement - c) Air temperature in degrees Celsius, relative humidity in percent, and barometric pressure in pascals.
+- a) description of the acoustic environment, dimensions, shape and acoustical characteristics (absorption and/or reverberation time in frequency bands) of the room; - b) description of the microphone arrangement; - c) air temperature, expressed in degrees Celsius, relative humidity, expressed as a percentage, and static pressure expressed in pascals.

-9.3 Instrumentation
+12.4 Instrumentation

-- a) Equipment used for the measurement, including name, type, serial number and manufacturer. - b) Type and bandwidth of the frequency analyser. - c) Frequency response of the instrumentation system - d) Method used for checking the calibration of the microphone(s) and other system components; date and place of calibration. - e) Type and calibration of reference sound source; date and place of calibration. - f) Method used for determining the average sound pressure level.
+- a) equipment used for the measurement, including name, type, serial number and manufacturer; - b) type and bandwidth of the frequency analyser; - c) frequency response of the instrumentation system; - d) method used for checking the calibration of the microphone(s) and other system components; date and place of calibration; - e) type and calibration of reference sound source, and date and place of calibration; - f) method used for determining the mean time-averaged sound pressure level.

-9.4 Acoustical data
+12.5 Acoustical data

-- a) Method used for determining sound power level. - b) Type of noise in accordance with Table 2. - c) Sound power level(s) in decibels (reference: 1 pW), in one-third-octave bands and/or narrow bands together with the frequency of the tone(s). - d) Date, time and place where the measurements were performed, and the name of the person performing the measurements.
+- a) method used for determining sound power level; - b) type of noise in accordance with Table 3; - sound power level(s) (reference: 1 pW) under reference meteorological conditions, in decibels, in onethird-octave bands and/or narrow bands together with the frequency of the tone(s).
+The requirements of ISO 3741 or ISO 3744, as applicable, shall be followed, including calculation of the noise emission at the reference meteorological conditions; - d) the expanded measurement uncertainty of the results, as required by ISO 3741 or ISO 3744, as applicable; - e) date, time and place where the measurements were performed, and the name of the person performing the measurements.

-10 Information to be reported
+13 Information to be reported